Blushing Philodendron is an excellent climber with a beautiful wine-red tinted blush that fades away with an ignorant care routine.

 The Blushing Philodendron (Philodendron erubescens) is a flowering perennial with a climbing growth habit.

-They are known for a moderately faster growth rate with vines that can spread up to 18 inches.
+They are known for a moderately faster growth rate with vines that can spread up to 3-4 inches weekly.

 It proliferates during summer and spring but remains dormant during the winter.